Isaacych/Renormalized-Numerov/README.md

-# Quantum_code
+# Renormalized-Numerov
-This repository contains codes relevant for atomic, molecular, and optical physics.
+This repository contains the code for solving single channel Schrodinger equation using renormalized Numerov method.
+This code is capable of solving both bound and continuum states.
 The codes are written mainly in Fortran 90.
-Feel free to use them.
+Feel free to use/distribute them.